 Collision and comprehensive insurance are, by Ontario requirements, optional.
 However, anyone financing a vehicle purchase may find that the bank or lending agency requires these options as a condition of the loan.
 Most drivers prefer some level of this coverage anyway, to ease the costs of repair.
 While purchasing additional coverage adds to the cost of an auto insurance policy, this cost is modified by setting deductible amounts.

-Repair and replacement costs after an accident are usually split between the driver and insurance company.
+Repair and replacement costs after an accident are usually split between the driver and the insurance company.
 A deductible refers to the amount that a driver pays before the insurance company contributes.
 Low deductibles cost more in premiums while higher deductibles reduce the driver’s monthly cost.

 Insurance policy costs also change when a driver adds options.
 Each insurer has a range of options to add to basic coverage, though these may not be common to all companies.
 Some, such as non-owned vehicle coverage, are quite common, but other, more specialized riders are not.
 An agent or broker is the best source of information.